schreinerman/maerklin292xx_gateway/README.md

 # maerklin292xx_gateway
-ESP32 WiFi to IR gateway for Märklin 29210
+ESP32 WiFi to IR gateway for Märklin 29210 for example using ATOM Lite with TailBat from M5Stack.

 Main Module
 -----------